achmad-irfan/wta/README.md

 <img src="tennis 3.png" class="img-fluid" alt="">
 </p>
 <h3>Insight and Recomendation:</h3>
-<p>• The WTA tennis has a long history since established in 1968 (open era) and has produced hundreds of champions.The tournamen grew up year by year.  </p>
+<p>• The WTA tennis has a long history since established in 1968 (open era) and has produced hundreds of champions.The tournamen grew up year by year.
+But based on data, the surface that used in tournament is uneven, dominating by hard surface.   </p>
+<p>• The tennis wta player is dominantly come from USA and russia  </p>